alauzon13/alauzon13.github.io/zooplankton/project-overview.md

 ![indResults](assets/ind_results.png)

-Both the MLP and CNN produced high accuracy rates (>95%) at the end of the 25 training epochs.
+Both the MLP and CNN produced high accuracy rates (>95%) at the end of the 25 training epochs, where each epoch is a stage of training.
 Due to computational constraints, training beyond 25 epochs was not possible.

 ![collabResults](assets/collab_results.png)